Malachi E. Bravo

 • St. Mary University School of Law – J.D., 2020

-• Texas A&M University, May’s Business School – BBA Business Management, 2017
+• Texas A&M University, May’s Business School – B.B.A.
+Business Management, 2017

 Recognitions & Distinctions